 Network Rail has its own statement on the report.

 In November 2019, RailStaff, the UK Rail Industry’s trade paper, published an interesting update on progress to date.
 Well worth a read.

 When the Strathbungo Committee heard of the proposals, we acted quickly to talk to our MSP Nicola Sturgeon and other elected representatives.
 Consequently, a moratorium was obtained, postponing work on the East Kilbride line, although we understand work has continued on other lines.

 As a result we succeeded in getting a postponement while we had a commitment for further discussions with Network Rail.
-These discussions have now taken place.
+These discussions tookplace in November 2019.

 The society would like to thank our MSP Nicola Sturgeon and Caroline Scott, her office manager, for their assistance in this process.

-Read on for full statements from Network Rail and the Society.
+Full statements from Network Rail and the Society: